 Located in the center of the town is the beautiful baroque Ducal Palace, built on the site of Piast Castle in the 15th Century.
 The palace has an eclectic history, changing hands several times during its existence and at one time being one of the most famous palaces in Europe being visited by a great number of dignitaries.
 Designed by Italian architect Vincenzo Boccacci, it has been adapted and improved down the years and has a year-round program of events and exhibitions on site.

 It’s set close to the leafy, serene and relaxing Prince’s Park – which is where you’ll find many a local hanging out when the weather is good.
+This place is perfect for a walk, jogging or picnic, especially during summer and spring.
 Tickets for entry to the palace need to be bought in advance at the tourist information office at the entrance.

 With roots back in the 13th Century, this monastery complex is an especially sacred site in Poland and is named as an official national historic monument.
 It has remained almost intact since it was built, making it a very interesting and noteworthy attraction in our little town.
 It has this really cool feature called the whispered vault, where the acoustics are just so that even if you speak a whisper, someone will still hear you across space.